CFOP method: Cross

-This cross is usually solved intuitively, although some techniques, such as replacement, and edge orientation, are used.
-The white cross is most commonly used for demonstration and by beginner and intermediate speedsolvers, though more advanced speedcubers can use any of the six colors to form the cross (choosing the one that requires the fewest/easiest moves), a practice known as color neutrality.
+The cross is usually solved intuitively, although some techniques, such as replacement and edge orientation, are used.
+The white cross is most commonly used for demonstration and by beginner and intermediate speedsolvers, while some more advanced speedcubers can use any of the six colors to form the cross (usually, they choose the color that requires the fewest/easiest moves), a practice known as color neutrality.
 The cross can always be solved in 8 moves or fewer.